rzzzwilson/PixelVFO/Design.rst

       vfo_Drag
     };

 Every event has associated X and Y coordinate values.
+These coordinate values are 0 for the vfo_Up event.

 +---------------+-------------------------------------------+
 | Event Name    | Description                               |